AnVIL Portal

 3. Please choose a single Data Type from the Data Type filter on the left Step 2 - Select Single Data Type

-4. Click on the “Export All to PFB” button.
-Please wait patiently for this step - can take 30 - 60s - and please do not navigate away while the export is in progress Step 2 - Export in Progress Step 2 - Please Wait While Exporting
+4. Click on the "Export All to PFB" button.
+Please wait patiently for this step - it can take 30 - 60s - and please do not navigate away while the export is in progress Step 2 - Export in Progress Step 2 - Please Wait While Exporting

 5. Download generated PFB file Step 2 - Download Generated PFB File